wikimedia/wikimedia-discovery-rainbow/assets/content/desktop_events.md

 3. A user clicking through to an article in the results page.

 These three things are tracked via the [EventLogging 'search' schema](https://meta.wikimedia.org/wiki/Schema:Search), and stored to a database.
 The results are then aggregated and anonymised, and presented on this page.
 For performance/privacy reasons we randomly sample what we store, so the actual numbers are a vast understatement of how many user actions our servers receive - what's more interesting is how they change over time.
+In the case of desktop search, this sampling rate is **0.1%**.

 General trends
 ------